Factbox: Big Democratic field taking shape for 2020 U.S. presidential race

 Messam, 44, defeated a 16-year incumbent in 2015 to become the first black mayor of in the Miami suburb of Miramar.
 He was re-elected in March.
 The son of Jamaican immigrants, he played on Florida State University’s 1993 national championship team, and then started a construction business with his wife.
 He has pledged to focus on reducing gun violence, mitigating climate change and reducing student loan debt and the cost of healthcare.

-Additional reporting by John Whitesides; Editing by Colleen Jenkins and Jonathan Oatis
+Additional reporting by John Whitesides; Editing by Colleen Jenkins, Jonathan Oatis and Peter Cooney